Solution to Zeno of Elea's Aporia: Achilles And The Tortoise Paradox.

 Motion assumes two and exactly two elements: Space and Time.
 Motion is represented relationally by Speed.
 Speed equals Space over Time (v = s / t).
 Zeno eliminates one of the sine-qua-non elements: Time.
 Zeno equation of Speed (or velocity, hence v) leads to the absurdity: v = s / s.
 Metaphorically speaking, Zenon amputates one of Achilles' legs!
 Amputate one of anybody's legs — and the person would fall down motionless!
 It is not a paradox!

-Zeno's aporia only takes into account Space.
+Zeno's paradox takes into account Space only.
 Time is completely ignored.
 Achilles will cover one unit of space in less time than the tortoise.
 Equivalently, Achilles will cover a longer distance than the tortoise in the same time.
 By the time Achilles reaches the starting point of the tortoise, the tortoise would have moved a shorter distance.
 The distance could be so short that Achilles could surpass it in a very short time.
 Generalizing, the gap gets shorter and shorter as the time progresses.
 At some point in time — NOT point in space — the gap reverses.
 The faster competitor surpasses the slower competitor who had an early start.

 It's a no-brainer!
 It all depends on the speeds of the two competitors.
 At equal speeds, the competitor with an early start will be always in front, keeping the same gap between her and the competition.
 It is not the case here.
 Zeno admits that Achilles is faster than the tortoise.
 Let's say Achilles is 10 times faster (in reality, a human is much faster than that compared to a tortoise).
 Let's say the tortoise has a ten-meter early start.
 The tortoise is 10 meters ahead of Achilles.
 Achilles walks, instead of running.
 He walks ten meters in ten seconds.
 When Achilles reaches the starting point of the tortoise, the Sophist's favorite will be exactly one meter ahead.
 It took 10 seconds to reach the new point in space.
 In the next 10 seconds, Achilles will be 8 meters ahead of the tortoise.
 The tortoise is no longer ahead.
 Motion does not stop at so-called “points in space”.
 Motion is fluid in Space AND Time.

-There is a similar Zeno riddle: The arrow and the bow.
-The arrow will never leave the bow, because it must surpass first half the distance between the bow and the target.
-Next, the arrow must surpass half of the half the distance; then half of the half of the distance; and so on ad infinitum.
 Again, the Time is completely eliminated from the equation.
-The arrow will reach the half of the half of the half…of the distance to the target in half of the half of the half…of the time.
+The arrow will reach the half of the half of the half…of the distance to the target in half of the half of the half…of the time, approximately.
+There is another important parameter regarding motion: Acceleration.
 There was an excuse for the Ancient Greeks: At that time, calculus was unknown.
-Calculus makes clear such ideas as acceleration, or approximating the infinity.
+Calculus makes clear such ideas as acceleration, or approximating Infinity, or approximating Nothingness (Zero).
 Nevertheless, the arrow and the bow aporia can be solved simply by considering both Space and Time in representing Motion.

 Where is the logical brilliance that has impressed millions of humans for hundreds of years?
 Zeno says that Speed is just a matter of Space!
 And the audience applauds in ecstasy!
 No, fools, Socrates said.
 Speed is a matter of Space AND Time!
 Look at the truth in its fullness.
 Don't discard some elements as a convenient means to avoid logical difficulty.